This Is the Easiest Way to Recycle Plastic Bags

 Smaller plastic bags may go unnoticed, like newspaper bags and zipper sandwich bags.
 These can be also recycled through Store Drop-Off.
 Stretchy plastic wraps, like those around multi-packs of drink bottles and paper towels, can also be brought to your nearest How2Recycle retailers.
 These are the most recyclable materials on the planet.

 There’s one very important step of plastic bag recycling to remember!
 Be sure what you drop off is clean.
 That means removing receipts, gum, produce leaves, and other debris.
-Now that you know the best way to recycle plastic bags, find out how you can recycle just about anything else.
 Happy recycling!